IThune/SkylineCapstone25/docs/zoneminder.md

     With Zoneminder, you will get the best of both being an open-source product as well as access to remote technical support at reasonable prices.

-## Installing and Configuring Zoneminder in a cloud deployment ##

 ## Adding Cameras ##

 We are simulating security cameras in the project with ffmpeg feeds.
+See more about cameras [here](camera-deployment.md)